 Children’s Colorado’s leaders continue to follow local, state and federal guidelines regarding COVID-19.
 In addition to continuing to assess the epidemiology of the pandemic in Colorado, we remain prepared to adjust operations quickly to protect the health and safety of patients, families, team members and our community.

 Questions about the coronavirus

 - For information about COVID-19 and potential exposure information, call CO-Help at 303-389-1687 or 1-877-462-2911 for answers in multiple languages.

 - If you are concerned that your child is sick and has been exposed to the coronavirus, please contact your child's doctor or call our COVID-19 hotline at 720-777-2221.

 - For additional questions and information, see our family-friendly coronavirus resources, all in one place.

 What to do if you need medical care

-- If you need to seek medical attention, do not go unannounced to a doctor's office, emergency department, hospital or medical facility since COVID-19 is highly contagious.
+- If you need to seek urgent medical attention for possible COVID-19, call ahead.
+Do not go unannounced to a doctor's office, emergency department or urgent care facility.
 When you call the doctor's office, they will give you information on how to proceed in order to protect other patients and visitors.

 Additional resources for the coronavirus